-Impaired spatial learning and memory occur in animal models of both type1 and type2 diabetes.In the hippocampus of STZ-induced rats, long -term potentiation is impaired, whereas long-term depression is enhanced indicating altered hippocampal synaptic plasticity, which are corrected by insulin treatment (20).

-The aim of present experimental design was to induce hyperglycemia and to assess the effects of that on Hippocampus (CA1, CA2, CA3) neuronal density.
+Impaired spatial learning and memory occur in animal models of both type1 and type2 diabetes.
+In the hippocampus of STZ-induced rats, long -term potentiation is impaired, whereas long-term depression is enhanced indicating altered hippocampal synaptic plasticity, which are corrected by insulin treatment (20).
+The aim of present experimental design was to induce various hyperglycemias and to assess the effects of that on CA2 neuronal density.